chasemixon/Asterisk-VBScripts/readme.txt

 TYPE use mysql;
 then create your user and password with the following TYPE CREATE USER 'someuser'@'%' IDENTIFIED BY 'somepassword';
-define from where the resource can connect, we’ll use anywhere TYPE grant select on asterisk.* TO 'someuser'@'%';
+define from where the resource can connect, weâ€™ll use anywhere TYPE grant select on asterisk.* TO 'someuser'@'%';
 finally apply the new permissions with
 TYPE FLUSH PRIVILEGES;